dojo/docs/dojo/_base/lang.rst

     var newarray = lang.clone(["a", "b", "c"]);
   });

 Often times, you want to clone a DOM Node.
-The easiest way to locate a DOM Node is :ref:`byId <dom.byId>`, though consideration to change the id after cloning is required (id's are unique, and should be used as such)
+The easiest way to locate a DOM Node is :ref:`dojo/dom::byId <dojo/dom#byId>`, though consideration to change the id after cloning is required (id's are unique, and should be used as such)

 .. js ::